 }

-A simple GitHub Actions workflow can run secret scanning on every push.
-For instance, you can set a job that blocks commits containing API keys before they merge.
-Moreover, results appear directly in pull requests, so developers fix leaks in context.
-This way, secrets protection becomes part of the daily workflow instead of an afterthought.
+A GitHub Actions workflow can run secret scanning on every push, blocking commits containing API keys before they merge.
+Results appear directly in pull requests so developers fix leaks in context, making secrets protection part of the daily development workflow rather than a separate review step.
+See how exposed logs leak credentials for real-world context on why early detection matters.

 # .github/workflows/secret-scan.yml